ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Incremental update:
 : Is a partial replacement of a resource contained within an updates graph, codified in this document as a JSON Merge Patch or JSON Patch.
+An incremental update is mandatory if the source version (i) and target version (j) are consecutive, i.e., i + 1 = j, and optional or a shortcut otherwise.
+Mandatory incremental updates are always in an updates graph, while optional/shortcut incremental updates may or may not be included in an updates graph.

 Update item:
 : Refers to the content on an edge of the updates graph, which can be either a